gw-ece1120-s2016/lab05/README.md

 Here, `x` is the number to convert, `base` is the new base, and `printable_digits[64]` is the character array to store the results.
-This function should return a `0` if successful and a `-1` if an error occurred.
+This function should return number of digits in new base if successful and a `-1` if an error occurred.
 Think carefully about what kinds of conditions should be considered errors: a negative input number? a negative base?
 Explain your error-checking in a comment.